-A national campaign urging congressional movement on "dreamers" will begin Wednesday, with an emphasis on highlighting the beneficial financial impact to each state.
+A national campaign urging congressional movement on "Dreamers" has begun with an emphasis on highlighting the beneficial financial impact to each state.

 Dreamers is the name used for those immigrants brought to the United States as children but who remain undocumented, or illegal.
 In 2012, then-President Barack Obama introduced the Deferred Action for Children Arrivals (DACA), a policy that stopped any move to deport an estimated 800,000 individuals and allowed them to apply for work permits.

-President Donald Trump's administration rescinded that policy, but gave Congress six months to draw up and pass legislation making them resident legally.
+President Donald Trump's administration rescinded that policy, but gave Congress six months to draw up and pass legislation making Dreamers legal residents.

-New American Economy (NAE) and dozens of national partner organizations will host iMarch for Immigration, a 50-state campaign to showcase America’s broken immigration system and call for a solution for dreamers this year, according to a press release issued by the group.
+New American Economy (NAE) and dozens of national partner organizations last month hosted iMarch for Immigration, a 50-state campaign to showcase America’s broken immigration system and call for a solution for dreamers this year, according to a press release issued by the group.

-As part of the iMarch for Immigration Campaign, NAE will release an interactive map of immigration stories from all 435 congressional districts that can be shared directly with legislators on imarch.us.
+As part of the iMarch for Immigration Campaign, NAE released an interactive map of immigration stories from all 435 congressional districts that could be shared directly with legislators on imarch.us.

 “There’s a growing chorus with a simple message for Congress – step up and fix our broken immigration system, starting with a fix for Dreamers,” NAE President John Feinblatt told Illinois Business Daily.
 “Today, in D.C. and across the country, you’ll hear from leaders of every political stripe who agree it’s not only the right thing, but also the economically smart thing for America to do.”